-Your program will consist of formal course work and independent study through which you develop and prepare your independent research, i.e., dissertation.
+Your program will consist of formal course work and independent study through which you develop and prepare your independent research, i.e. dissertation.
 You will work with a faculty advisor and a faculty committee to determine the appropriate course work and nature of the independent study.

 Soon after beginning your graduate program, you will need to identify a faculty member who will serve as your academic advisor.
 The advisor should be a full-time tenured or tenure-track faculty member in the Department of Geography and the Environment with a research record and interest appropriate to your proposed research area of specialization.
 The advisor assists you in developing the program of course work, oversees the dissertation, and keeps the department chair and departmental director of graduate programs informed of your progress.
+You need to fill out the Advisor Acceptance Form, have it signed by the prospective advisor, and turn it in to the Graduate Program Director (see page 39).